 One banana without any brown spots

 One 20 oz can of liquid removed pineapple chunks

 One cup organic cane sugar*

 A pinch of cinnamon

-One fourth of cup of coconut rum, like Malibu (optional)
+One-fourth of a cup of coconut rum, like Malibu (optional)

-- Place the diced pineapple, sliced banana, and chopped mango in a big skillet.
-Bring the mixture to a simmer with the sugar and lemon juice.
-Reduce the heat to medium-high when its boiling.
+- For this In this Rum Island Butter Recipe, place the diced pineapple, sliced banana, and chopped mango in a big skillet.
+Bring the mixture to a simmer with sugar and lemon juice.
+Reduce the heat to medium-high when it’s boiling.
 Cook until the fruit is fully softened and much of the liquid has evaporated.
 This could take between 20 and 30 minutes.
-And be sure to stir it with a wooden spoon from time-to-time.
+And be sure to stir it with a wooden spoon from time to time.

 - Add the cinnamon, vanilla, and rum about halfway in.
 You can save the rum until the very end, when you puree it, to make it boozier.

 - It should be a sweet, syrupy consistency when done.
 Fill a blender with the mixture and puree until the large bits are gone.
 It should resemble applesauce or apple butter in appearance.
 This recipe makes approximately 2 1/2 cups.
 When it’s cooled, keep it refrigerated or canned to extend its shelf life.